Velocidex/velociraptor-docs/content/docs/forensic/volatile/_index.md

-Traditionally volatile evidence was acquired using a full memory dump of the running system, and then using a number of memory analysis frameworks to extract some of the types of forencis artifacts we discuss in this page.
+Traditionally volatile evidence was acquired using a full memory dump of the running system, and then using a number of memory analysis frameworks to extract some of the types of forensic artifacts we discuss in this page.

 While memory analysis is a sometimes useful technique, it is